 I see a lot of guys using dual batteries on their large airplanes.
-I don't - even with $3000 models.
+I don't (even for complex and expensive models).
 Why not?

 - I never needed two battery packs with my 60-size models.

-- Almost 50 years as a modeler means I know batteries don't fail like light bulbs.
+- 50 years experience means I know batteries don't fail like light bulbs.

 . . . instead, they give lots of warning.
 For example, a 2500mAH pack; over time begins to deliver less capacity, maybe 2000, or 1800mA.
 That's when you replace it.

-Switches?
+Switches are another story.
+These?
 I throw them away once a year.
 Cheap insurance.
-And I don't use fancy electronic ones costing $40 that supposedly fail in the on-position because for that to actually happen you're depending on an electronic component - like how dumb is that?
+And I don't use fancy electronic ones costing $40-100 (the one that supposedly fail in the on-position).
+This is because for that to actually happen you're depending on an electronic component - like how dumb is that adding more and more electronic components makes it more reliable - duh!
 Instead, I like $10 heavy duty mechanical switches.
 Why?
 Simple, I can do math!
 Odds of two failing on the same flight are ASTRONOMICAL!

 Want proof?
 All you need is grade school math.
 A 3000mAH pack (3.0Ah) rated at 15C will deliver 3x15=45A continuous current.
 E.g. waaaay more than the model will ever in a million years demand!
 For example; our DS470BLHV will pull 3.5A while stalled (we list this in the specs tab).
 Meanwhile, the 630oz-in servo goes 4.1A.
 But in the real world, they don't stall because good modelers check for binding.